 Expanding on current spay/neuter assistance programs, the SPCA is launching a new P.U.P.
 Program (Prevent Unwanted Pets).
 The goal is to remove obstacles for families by helping get their pet spayed to permanently stop unwanted litters.

-If you have, or are expecting a litter of puppies or kittens, call us at 844-835-4798.
+If you have, or are expecting a litter of puppies or kittens, and are anywhere in Nova Scotia, please call us at 844-835-4798.
 We will accept the kittens or puppies into the P.U.P.
 Program, find them loving homes and provide a spay surgery for the mother all for no charge.

 Please don’t let anything be a barrier that prevents you from reaching out for help.
 We understand accidents happen and don’t judge the situation you are dealing with.
 If you are struggling with finances or transportation please reach out and find out how we can help.